papypom/docs.kntc.be/content.en/docs/docker/_index.md

 sudo docker run --rm -it authelia/authelia:latest authelia crypto hash generate argon2
 ```

-Create the ´configuration.yml´ file and paste the [pre-created version](/docs/configuration.yml), editing the lines as specified.
+Create the ´configuration.yml´ file and paste the [pre-created version](/docs/docker/configuration.yml), editing the lines as specified.

-Once all the file are created, time to set everything as write-only :
+Once all the file are created, time to lock everything up :

 ```
 sudo chown -R root:root /opt/authelia